blobfox/snekoil/README.md

 ## License

-Snekoil is licensed under the [BSD-2-Clause license](LICENSE).
+Snekoil is licensed under the [ISC license](LICENSE).
 Feel free to use, modify, and distribute Snekoil in your projects.
 Happy coding!

 # Snekoil - Too Good To Be True